Nadji-abidi/faselHD/README.md

  * send a search query and print the results list

- * Choose Title, start episodes, end episodes
+ * Choose Title, start episode, end episode

  * Choose Resolution of the video